Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Non-linear Signal Processing Theory

 Non-linear systems do not have a canonical representation, like impulse response for linear systems.
-There has been some efforts to characterize non-linear systems, such as Volterra and Wiener series using polynomial integrals as the use of those methods naturally extend the signal into multi-dimensions \cite{Volterra}.
+There have been some efforts to characterize non-linear systems, such as Volterra and Wiener series using polynomial integrals as the use of those methods naturally extends the signal into multi-dimensions \cite{Volterra}.
 Typically, the behavior of a non-linear system can be described by a non-linear system of equations.
 The equations to be solved cannot be written as a linear combination of the unknown variables or functions that appear in them.
 Moreover, systems can be defined as non-linear, regardless of whether known linear functions appear in the equations.
 For example, a differential equation can be linear in terms of an unknown function and its derivatives, even though the functions are non-linear in terms of other variables.
+Another example is the \ac{DoA} estimation problem, which is linear in terms of steering vectors and non-linear in terms of the \acp{DoA}.

 As non-linear dynamical equations are difficult to solve, non-linear systems are commonly approximated by linear equations.
 This works well up to some accuracy and some range for the input values, but some interesting phenomena such as solitons, chaos, and singularities are hidden by the linearization.
-For example, chaos may resemble random behaviour but it is actually not random, and thus, the linearization may affect the accuracy.
+For example, chaos may resemble random behaviour but it is actually not random, and thus, the linearization may affect the accuracy \cite{infeld2000nonlinear}.
 There are several sources of non-linearities, e.g., the system response is a non-linear function, the system does not fulfill the linear transform properties, or the involved random processes are not linear with sources of non-Gaussian noise such as impulsive noise or cross talk.
 Non-linear signal processing can then lead to improved performance.

-Conventional signal processing for communications assume linear system model with additive Gaussian noise in the development of signal processing algorithms such as channel estimation, equalization and detection.
-Although a practical transceiver involves several non-linearities, the linear approximation still provides satisfactory results.